SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 Install-OpenTelemetryCore
 ```

-After installation, we can set service name and run application
+After installation, you can set the service name and run the application.

 ```powershell
 # Set up the instrumentation for the current PowerShell session.